strawberry-graphql/strawberry/docs/guides/accessing-parent-data.md

 ```

 Much better, no? `self` on resolver methods is pretty convenient, and it works
-like it should in Python, but there might be cases where it doesn't follow
+like it should in Python, but there might be cases where it doesn't properly
-Python's semantics.
-This is because under the hood resolvers are actually called
+follow Python's semantics.
+This is because under the hood resolvers are actually
-as if they were static methods by Strawberry.
+called as if they were static methods by Strawberry.

 Let's see a simplified version of what happens when you request the `full_name`
 field, to do that we also need a field that allows to fetch a user: